History of South African wine: Apartheid and emergence from isolation

 The South African wine industry was isolated from the rest of the world until the end of Apartheid in the late 20th century, heralded by the election of Nelson Mandela.

 Wine expert Jancis Robinson notes that the history of the South African wine industry in the 20th century shows how intimately wine mirrors social and political change.
 For much of the 20th century, the wine industry of South Africa received very little attention on the worldwide stage.
 Its isolation was further deepened by boycotts of South African produce in protest at the country's system of Apartheid.
 It wasn't till the late 1980s and 1990s when Apartheid was ended and the world's export market opened up that South African wines began to experience a renaissance.
 With a steep learning curve, many producers in South Africa quickly adopted new viticultural and winemaking technologies.
 The presence of flying winemakers from abroad brought international influences and focus on well known varieties such as Shiraz, Cabernet Sauvignon and Chardonnay.
 The reorganization of the powerful KWV co-operative into a private business further sparked innovation and improvement in quality.
 Vineyard owners and wineries that previously relied on the price-fixing structure to buy their excess grapes for distillation had to shift their focus to quality wine production in order to compete.
 In 1990, less than 30% of all the grapes harvested was used for wine production meant for the consumer market with the remaining 70% being discarded, distilled into brandy or sold as table grapes and juice.
 By 2003 the numbers had switched with more than 70% of the grapes harvested that year reaching the consumer market as wine.

-During the 21st century the growing influence of blacks in the wine industry brought a significant change in the South African wine industry.
+During the 21st century the growing influence of black people in the wine industry brought a significant change in the South African wine industry.
 Through various Black Economic Empowerment (BEE) programs, black ownership and involvement in vineyards and wineries has been steadily increasing.
 In 1997, the first winery with significant black involvement, New Beginnings was founded in Paarl and was followed by Thandi in Elgin.
 In 2001 Mont Rochelle Mountain Winery in the Franschhoek Valley became the first wholly black-owned winery in South Africa when it was purchased by Miko Rwayitare, a businessman from the Democratic Republic of the Congo.